ZL-Audio/ZLLMakeup/README.md

 ## License

-ZLLMakeup has a GPLv3 license, as found in the [LICENSE](LICENSE) file.
+ZLLMakeup has a GPLv3 license, as found in the [LICENSE.md](LICENSE.md) file.

 Copyright (c) 2023 - [zsliu98](https://github.com/zsliu98)